MozillaSecurity/prefpicker/README.md

 _**value**_ can be a `bool`, `int`, `string` or `null`.
 Adding multiple potential values is possible.
 When multiple values are present one is chosen at random when generating the output.
-Using a value of `null` will skip adding the pref to the output prefs.js file (acts as browser default).
+Using a value of `null` will exclude the pref from the prefs.js file (acts as browser default).

 _**variant**_ is a subset of values to be used in place of the default values.
 The default variant is used unless a variant is specified.